Search

 Soft Tissue Sports Injuries in Children

 A number of risk factors contribute to paediatric musculoskeletal injuries.
-Soft tissue injuries can involve ligaments, tendons, and muscles and often occur due to overuse, trauma, sprains, or strains.
+Soft tissue injuries can involve ligaments, tendons, and muscles and often result from overuse, trauma, sprains, or strains.
 More specifically:

-• Ankle sprains can occur when the ligaments connecting the bones in the feet become injured due to excessive stretching or tearing.
-Ankle sprains in sports can occur when an athlete lands on the foot in the wrong way causing the ankle to roll, placing it out of its normal position.
+• Ankle sprains occur when the ligaments connecting the bones of the foot are injured due to excessive stretching or tearing.
+Ankle sprains in sports can occur when an athlete lands on the foot in the wrong way, causing the ankle to roll and place it out of its normal position.

-• Contusions, otherwise known as bruises, occur due to impact, which can frequently happen in kids’ sports.
-When a contusion is suffered, small blood vessels under the skin are torn, causing a black-and-blue appearance in the area.
+• Contusions, also known as bruises, occur from impact and are common in kids’ sports.
+When a contusion occurs, small blood vessels under the skin are torn, resulting in a black-and-blue appearance in the area.

-• Lacerations occur when your skin is cut or torn, which can happen during sports during falls and collisions during play.
+• Lacerations occur when your skin is cut or torn, which can happen during sports, falls and collisions during play.

 • Strains result in muscles and tendons which are partially or severely stretched or torn.
-Strains usually show symptoms through pain, inflammation, and swelling, with movement being restricted in the affected area.
+Strains usually cause pain, inflammation, and swelling, with restricted movement in the affected area.

-If your child suffers an acute soft tissue injury, the best remedy is a little PEACE and LOVE protocols when dealing with sports injuries in kids to address the inflammatory healing response and pain immediately.
-If the condition lasts more than a few days, a subsequent podiatric assessment may be needed to properly help with injury rehabilitation.
+If your child suffers an acute soft-tissue injury, the best remedy is a little PEACE and LOVE protocol to address the inflammatory healing response and pain immediately.
+If the condition lasts more than a few days, a subsequent podiatric assessment may be needed to support injury rehabilitation.

 Acute, Traumatic Sports-Related Injuries

-Acute injuries in children can happen at any given time while participating in sport due to a sudden impact on an area of the body resulting in sprains, strains, breaks, and dislocations.
-Injuries can take place due to a fall, a sudden turf toe injury while kicking the football, or the ongoing repetitive use while running in improperly fitting footwear that leads to an acute event.
+Acute injuries in children can happen at any given time while participating in sports due to a sudden impact on an area of the body, resulting in sprains, strains, breaks, and dislocations.
+Injuries can occur from a fall, a sudden turf toe injury while kicking the football, or repetitive use while running in improperly fitting footwear that leads to an acute event.

 sports for kids injuries

 Acute injuries in children usually impact a specific area of the body, which receives the impact from the source of the trauma.
-Oftentimes, having a proper podiatric assessment and foot care treatment plan can address the condition to restore optimal function to help the child return to sports as fast as possible.
-Some common adolescent acute injuries we see at The Foot Practice, include:
+Often, a proper podiatric assessment and foot care treatment plan can address the condition, restoring optimal function and helping the child return to sports as quickly as possible.
+Some common adolescent acute injuries we see at The Foot Practice include:

-• Anterior cruciate ligament (ACL) injuries manifest as over-stretching. or complete or partial tears of the ACL in the knee connecting the femur to the tibia.
-Those suffering from ACL injuries usually require ample time off from sports as movement is often severely inhibited in the knee and leg.
+• Anterior cruciate ligament (ACL) injuries manifest as over-stretching, or complete or partial tears of the ACL in the knee connecting the femur to the tibia.
+Those with ACL injuries often require significant time off from sports, as movement is often severely restricted in the knee and leg.

 • Patella dislocation occurs when the patella, which helps the knee to bend by moving vertically along the trochlear groove, pops out of place, usually tearing the tendons and ligaments supporting it.

-• Meniscal injuries can occur when the meniscus, which serves as a cushion for impact, twists or turns forcefully.
+• Meniscal injuries can occur when the meniscus, which serves as a cushion for impact, is forced to twist or turn.
 Symptoms show as pain, swelling, and weakness in the knee.

-• Turf toe is a sprain in the ligament in the big toe due to hyperextension from being forcibly bent upwards.
-This is a common sports injury experienced where the toe is forced into a bent position, often occurring in runners and football players, which can be exacerbated by tight and narrow footwear.
+• Turf toe is a sprain of the ligament in the big toe due to hyperextension from being forcibly bent upwards.
+This is a common sports injury in which the toe is forced into a bent position, often in runners and football players, and can be exacerbated by tight, narrow footwear.

 Early diagnosis and treatment of injuries is critical in returning young athletes to their sport safely and quickly.
 Any injury that involves obvious swelling, deformity, and/or loss of normal function (e.g., movement or strength) should be seen by a physician immediately.